pivotal-cf/docs-pks/proxies-cluster.hbs.md

 ##<a id='overview'></a>Overview

-TKGI applies your HTTP/HTTPS cluster proxies to traffic from the cluster's Kubernetes and containerd processes, such as the Kubernetes API server, Kube Controller, Kubelet, and containerd daemon.
+{{ vars.product_short }} applies your HTTP/HTTPS cluster proxies to traffic from the cluster's Kubernetes and containerd processes, such as the Kubernetes API server, Kube Controller, Kubelet, and containerd daemon.

 To create or change a cluster's proxy configuration, see: